Written By: Swetha Pujari

 Once the Merge results tab opens, browse the JTL files and insert the path to the Output file before clicking the Merge button.
 If the output file already exists, it will be over-written.

-The same can be accomplished from Command line as follows:
+The same can be accomplished from the Command line as follows:

 HTML Report Generation